read here

 Note

 • - This pot roast beef is very tasty and you can prepare it in advance.
-Besides you have the opportunity to prepare the first and the second course according to the typical Italian menu in the same time.
+Besides you have the opportunity to prepare the first and second course according to a typical Italian menu in the same time.

 • - Serve it with fried or baked potatoes or spinach.

-What's the right wine for " Pot roast beef cooked in tomato sauce " ?
+What's the right wine for " Pot roast beef in tomato sauce "?